National Debt Clock: Similar projects

 The idea of conveying a message through a periodically updated clock found an earlier expression in the Doomsday Clock.
 However, the innovation of the National Debt Clock was to feature a constantly running counter; it has since inspired similar projects elsewhere, both in the United States and further afield.
 In particular, it has become a national fixture shows that the U.S.'s increasing debt.
 By 1995, the New York Times reported that politicians were citing the clock to advocate for a reduction to the national budget.
 Various tracking counters of national debt are also kept online.

-The National Debt Clock has also been credited as the inspiration behind other running totalizers, for example an AMD campaign employing an electronic billboard; instead of a debt, it tracked the supposed additional cost of using a rival chip.
-In 2010, a "death clock" parodying the debt clock was erected in Times Square, counting how many maternal deaths happen worldwide every 90 seconds.
+The National Debt Clock has also been credited as the inspiration behind other running totalizers, such as an AMD campaign employing an electronic billboard; instead of a debt, it tracked the supposed additional cost of using a rival chip.
+In 2010, a "death clock" modelled after the debt clock was erected in Times Square, counting how many maternal deaths happen worldwide every 90 seconds.

 Two displays related to the national debt were shown during the 2012 Republican National Convention.
 One of the displays showed a ticking number similar to the original clock.
 The second display showed a number estimating the amount the national debt had increased since the start of the convention.
 According to the Republican Party, the purpose of the RNC's clock was to underscore the fact that national debt had grown at a fast pace under the presidency of Barack Obama, who was then running for reelection.
-RNC chair Reince Priebus stated that the clock represented the "unprecedented fiscal recklessness of the Obama administration."
+RNC chair Reince Priebus said that the clock represented the "unprecedented fiscal recklessness of the Obama administration."

 In popular culture

 The clock is featured in the 2006 documentary Maxed Out, which is about national debt.
 Several members of the Durst family appear in the film.

+The clock is mentioned on the April 4, 2021, episode of Last Week Tonight with John Oliver, "The National Debt".
+The episode talks about the national debt and how the clock was started by "the Durst family.
+Yes, THAT Durst family."